Strength Over Size: Exploring Why You’re Getting Stronger but Not Bigger

 Muscular disorders like myopathy can affect the brain’s ability to send messages to muscle tissue.
 This plays a role in the ability of the muscle to contract, and contractions are generally weaker due to these affected connections.

-Getting stronger but not bigger can also be a result of genetics since every lifter’s genetic makeup varies, and the number of muscle cells, muscle spindles, and neural pathways differs from lifter to lifter.
+Increasing in strength without a corresponding increase in size can also be a result of genetics since every lifter’s genetic makeup varies, and the number of muscle cells, muscle spindles, and neural pathways differs from lifter to lifter.
 While one lifter may be predisposed to grow muscle quickly, another may not have the genetic makeup to develop size as quickly.

 What if My Training Partner Does The Same Routine & Diet but is Getting Bigger?